FBI offers reward for Dallas man accused of killing ex-girlfriend

-The reward was offered Tuesday for the 35-year-old Valdez who has eluded authorities for more than a year and considered armed and dangerous.
+The reward was offered Tuesday for the 35-year-old Valdez, who has eluded authorities for more than a year and is considered armed and dangerous.

-Authorities believe he has fled North Texas and he may be in Mexico.
+Authorities believe he has fled North Texas and may be in Mexico.

-His ex-girlfriend, Marisol Espinosa, 34, a mother of three, was last seen on Dec.
-29, 2015 in Dallas.
+His ex-girlfriend Marisol Espinosa, 34, a mother of three, was last seen Dec.
+29, 2015.
 Her remains were found two months later under a bridge in southeast Dallas.

-A Dallas County grand jury indicted Valdez on a murder charge in April, and a federal arrest warrant for unlawful flight to avoid prosecution was issued in May.
+A Dallas County grand jury indicted Valdez on a murder charge in April, and a federal arrest warrant was issued in May.

 Valdez is described as about 5-foot-8, 210 pounds with black hair and brown eyes.
 He has tattoos on his chest, left and right shoulder.
 He may be wearing glasses.